realA10001986/Dash-Gauges/README.md

   >Accessing the Config Portal through this address requires the operating system of your handheld/computer to support Bonjour/mDNS: Windows 10 version TH2     (1511) [other sources say 1703] and later, Android 13 and later; MacOS and iOS since the dawn of time.

   >If connecting to http://gauges.local fails due to a name resolution error, you need to find out the Gauges' IP address.
-In order to do so, hold "Button 1" on the Control Board for 2 seconds, and listen.
+In order to do so, hold _Button 1_ on the Control Board for 2 seconds until you hear a double-beep, release the button and listen.
 The IP address will be spoken out loud.
 Then, on your handheld or computer, navigate to http://a.b.c.d (a.b.c.d being the IP address as just given by the Dash Gauges) in order to enter the Config Portal.</details>

 In the main menu, click on "Settings" to configure your Dash Gauges.